-Precision Ag, Inc. provides specialized soil services to help you with agricultural production needs.
-Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, we provide expert investigations and recommendations for vineyards and other crops.
-We are based in Paso Robles, California but offer these services all along the California Central Coast and the southern San Joaquin Valley.
+Precision Ag provides specialized soil services to help you with agricultural production needs.
+Owned and operated by one of California’s premiere soil scientists, Dr. Lowell Zelinski, provides expert investigations and recommendations for vineyards and other crops.

 Don’t hesitate to get in touch with us for pricing and information.

 Below is a list of abbreviations and terms used in this report.
 Consult a soil fertility guide such as the Western Fertilizer Handbook, Published by California Plant Health Association for more information

 CEC: Cation Exchange Capacity.
 A measure of a soils ability to retain cations.
 (Ca, Mg, K and Na are the major cations)

 Cl: Chlorine, but in most agricultural applications it refers to the chloride ion

 Color Code: Official method of determining soil color.
 Numbers indicate the Hue (i.e. 10YR), Value and Chroma. (i.e. 6/4)

 Critical Level: values that represent nom1ally deficient, adequate and/or toxic levels of substances in a soil sample

 dS/m: deciSeimen per meter.
 A unit of measure for ECe

 ECe: Electrical Conductivity of the saturation extract.
 A measure of a soils ability to conduct electricity.
 Used to estimate soil salt content.